November 18, 2020 | Time and Attendance | Posted by Ascentis Thought Leadership

 Monitor Employee MovementTracing the roots of coronavirus outbreaks has been an ongoing struggle for public health officials since the early days of the pandemic.
 That challenge is mirrored for safety-conscious employers.
 For industries such as manufacturing, construction, and healthcare where the bulk of the workforce must remain onsite, greater awareness of your employees’ movements within your facility can make a huge difference in preventing unchecked spread of the virus.

 Technology that tracks workers’ whereabouts throughout the workday make it much easier to pinpoint a source if an outbreak does occur.
-A customizable time and attendance system can also help manage and record employees’ daily confirmations that they are not experiencing COVID symptoms.
+A customizable time and attendance software can also help manage and record employees’ daily confirmations that they are not experiencing COVID symptoms.
 These measures not only keep your workplace safer, they also generate records that can be hugely helpful to health authorities and provide evidence that your business is following proper virus prevention protocols.